 On a more infrequent basis, the Forum also features special focus projects.
 These can be initiated by guest editors and pick up on recent developments and discussions that concern the entire region, be they on historical or more current political matters.
 By bringing them together in one focus this allows readers to get a stronger comparative understanding of the debates.

 All articles submitted to the Cultures of History Forum go through peer-review and a rigorous editorial process.
 All published articles are being registered in the DOI-System and made permanently available in the Digital Archive of the Herder Institute, Marburg.

 The Cultures of History Forum welcomes original contributions that fit within its geographical and thematic scope.
 If you know of an interesting ongoing exhibition, public debate or (history-)political development that you want to write about or that you would like to see discussed the Forum, please contact the editors: Eva-Clarita Pettai and Juliane Tomann.

 Our ideas about the past influence our perceptions of the present.
-By the same token, history can hardly be understood other than as something constructed in and from the present.
-A culture of history is the interface between these two dimensions of time.
+By the same token, history can hardly be understood as something other than a construction in and from the present.
+A culture of history, more commonly refered to as historical culture, is the interface between these two dimensions of time.
 It comes about when the past is interpreted in the present and acquires meaning for people’s lives.
 But its horizon is not limited to the past and present; the future, too, plays a critical role.
-While we interpret the past in the present, we do so with a view to the future and to how it can be shaped.
+While we interpret the past in the present, we do so with a view to the future and look at how that future can be shaped.

 Prof. Dr. Joachim von Puttkamer